Let's Go Kaikigumi

 Let's Go Kaikigumi (レッツゴー怪奇組, Rettsu Gō Kaikigumi) is a Japanese manga series written and illustrated by Byū.
-It was serialized on Burg Hamburg Burg's web media Omocoro from July 2018 to July 2024, with five volumes released by Shogakukan between September 2021 and August 2024.
-An anime television series adaptation produced by C-Station is scheduled to premiere in 2026.
+It was serialized on Burg Hamburg Burg's web media Omocoro from July 2018 to July 2024, with Shogakukan publishing the series between September 2021 and July 2026.
+An anime television series adaptation produced by C-Station premiered in July 2026.

 Plot

 Mechako is the leader of the Kaikigumi, a supernatural organization that she is trying to revive.
-When the protagonist, a man who is easily scared, encounters her, he becomes involved in the organization as well.
+When the unnamed protagonist, a man who is easily scared, encounters her, he becomes involved in the organization as well.